 Step 2: Everyone has a desperate need to be heard

-My wife and I used to debate late into the night, each of us alternately putting our points of view across in different ways.
-Eventually, this would become conflict.
-But, after a while, one of us would suddenly say, ‘Let me see if I understand your point’, just as we were starting to understand the other’s point of view.
-Then everything would be quiet, because we had reached a level of understanding.
+What start off as mild disagreements can easily escalate and eventually become conflict.
+But, after arguing for a while, if one person was to say: ‘Let me see if I understand your point’, we can begin to build a road towards mutual understanding.
 The point is, we all need to be heard and understood by the person we love most – whatever route we take to get there.

 Step 3: Work out where you differ

 It’s amazing the things that can get dredged up in an argument, but try to keep it simple.
 Work out what you actually differ on and stick to the facts.
 It’s not helpful to bring other things up (‘Well, last time we talked about my mother you said…’)

 This is a statement you say to show you’re ready and willing to compromise in a conflict.
 For example: ‘Okay now, how can I give on this and how can you give on this so that we will come together?’.
 It might seem a little artificial at first but it means you’re close to a resolution and gives you both a good marker as to where you are in your conflict.